herrlich10/psykit/README.rst

 You may also find the following demo stripts useful:

+- demos/minimum_example.py    # A minimum quickstart script that uses StereoWindow
 - demos/stereo_modes.py       # Switch between modes at runtime and adjust cross-talk compensation
 - demos/visual_stims.py       # Draw various stimuli (e.g., Aperture) in StereoWindow
 - demos/adjust_fixation.py    # Adjust vergence and coordinate origin for 'left/right' mode
 - demos/propixx_polarizer.py  # Work with different 3D modes of ProPixx projector
+- demos/offscreen_window.py   # Use OffscreenWindow to cache and reuse complex stimuli
+- demos/draw_texture.py       # Use draw_texture to only draw a selected part of a texture

 Installation